intale/trx_ext/README.md

 **WARNING!**

-Because the implementation of this gem is a patch for `ActiveRecord::ConnectionAdapters::AbstractAdapter` - carefully test its integration into your project.
+Because the implementation of this gem patches ActiveRecord - carefully test its integration into your project.
 For example, if your application patches ActiveRecord or if some of your gems patches ActiveRecord - there might be conflicts in the implementation which could potentially lead to the data loss.

 Currently, the implementation is tested for rails v7.1+. **If you need the support of rails v6.0, v6.1, v7.0 - please use v1.x of this gem, but it works with PostgreSQL only.**